Ramsey problems for Berge hypergraphs: Introduction

 Ramsey's theorem states that for any graph $G$ (or any $r$-uniform hypergraph $\cH$) and integer $c$, there exists $N$ such that if we color each edge of the complete graph (or each hyperedge of the complete $r$-uniform hypergraph) on $N$ vertices with one of $c$ colors, then there is a monochromatic copy of $G$ (resp. $\cH$).
 This is the starting point of a huge area of research, see \cite{cfs} for a recent survey.
 Determining Ramsey numbers (the smallest integer $N$ with such a property) is a major open problem in combinatorics even for small particular graphs.

 Let us introduce some basic definitions and notation.
 For graphs we denote by $K_n$ the complete graph on $n$ vertices, by $P_n$ the path on $n$ vertices and by $S_n$ the star with $n$ vertices.
 A double star is a tree which has exactly two non-leaf vertices.
+We will often talk about graphs and hypergraphs as well.
+To make it easier to distinguish them, we use the word edge only in case of graphs, while we use the word hyperedge in case of larger uniformity.

-We are going to deal with $r$-uniform hypergraphs, $r$-graphs in short.
+We are going to deal with colorings of the hyperedges of $r$-uniform hypergraphs, $r$-graphs in short.
 A \textit{$c$-coloring} of a hypergraph is a coloring of its hyperedges with colors $1,2,\dots, c$.
 Each hyperedge gets exactly one color, but it is allowed that a color is not used at all.
 More precisely the coloring is a function $f$ from the set of hyperedges to the set $\{1,\dots, c\}$.
 We call a hypergraph $\cH$ with such a function $f$ a $c$-colored $\cH$ and denote it by $(\cH,f)$.
-In case of two colors sometimes we will call the colors blue and red to make it easier to follow the arguments.
+In the case of two colors sometimes we will call the colors blue and red to make it easier to follow the arguments, and call the 2-colored $\cH$ simply blue-red $\cH$.
+We will be interested in hypergraphs such that all their hyperedges are of the same color; we call them \textit{monochromatic}.
+In case we also know the color, say blue, we simply call a hypergraph which only has blue hyperedges \textit{monoblue}.
 We will denote the complete $r$-uniform hypergraph on $n$ vertices by $\cK_n^r$.

 For families of $r$-uniform hypergraphs $\mathbf{H_1},\mathbf{H_2},\dots,\mathbf{H_c}$, we denote by $R(\mathbf{H_1},\mathbf{H_2},\dots,\mathbf{H_c})$ the smallest number $n$ such that in any $c$-coloring of $\cK_n^r$, there is an $i\le c$ such that there is a monochromatic copy of a hypergraph in $\mathbf{H_i}$ of color $i$.
 If $\mathbf{H_1}=\mathbf{H_2}=\dots=\mathbf{H_c}=\mathbf{H}$, then $R(\mathbf{H_1},\mathbf{H_2},\dots,\mathbf{H_c})$ is denoted by $R^c(\mathbf{H})$.